 Steps in Tasting the Wine

 See.
-Hold your wine glass by the stem and position it against a white surface then take a look at the wine and notice its characteristics like knowing its color, how deep or light-colored is it?
-Does it give an obvious clue if it’s a white, rose, or red wine?
+Hold your wine glass by the stem and position it against a white surface, then take a look at the wine and notice its characteristics, like knowing its color and how deep or light-colored it is?
+Does it indicate if it’s a white, rose, or red wine?
 Take note of these.

-Red wines are usually darker due to grape-skin contact which also make the red wines bolder than roses and whites.
+Red wines are usually darker due to grape-skin contact, making the red wines bolder than roses and whites.
 On the other hand, white wines that has yellow tones tend to indicate that it has been aged in barrels.

 Swirl.
-Swirling the wine aerates it while releasing aroma which is essential for the next process.
+Swirling the wine aerates it while releasing aroma, which is essential for the following process.

 Sniff.
 Take a sniff off of the glass for at least 2 or 3 long sniffs.
-The aromas that you smell are a result of three factors which are the grape’s variety, the vineyard’s location, and the winemaking process.
+The aromas you smell are a result of three factors: the grape’s variety, the vineyard’s location, and the winemaking process.

 Sip.
 You may now sip the wine.
-While sipping, notice the burst of flavors felt inside your mouth and try to pick up its sweetness and acidity.
-Know that wines with lower sugar contents are known as the dry wines whereas those wines that are really sweet could be considered as dessert wines.
+While sipping, notice the burst of flavors in your mouth and try to pick up its sweetness and acidity.
+Know that wines with lower sugar content are known as dry wines, whereas those lovely wines could be considered dessert wines.

-Additionally, take note whether the wine is carbonated, and if it is, then it is likely champagne or sparkling wine.
+Additionally, note whether the wine is carbonated, and if it is, it is likely champagne or sparkling wine.

 Swish.
 Coat your palate, tongue, and cheeks by wishing the wine around your mouth like you are using the wine as a mouthwash.
 Feel the weight of the wine and describe what’s it like.
 Is it light-bodied or heavy and creamy?